deviprasad80/hello-world/FAQ.md

     popd
  ```

-## A: Telemetry runs on a docker and it is located in the path: /usr/bin/telemetry.sh.
+**A**: Telemetry runs on a docker and it is located in the path: /usr/bin/telemetry.sh.
    An easy way is to include telemetry in sonic image itself.
 You can do that by marking ENABLE_SYSTEM_TELEMETRY=y  on the "rules/config" file while building sonic image.
 Telemetry service gets started automatically.

    Use the following command to view the telemtry process currently running.